VR-Rathod/Expenses-Manager/README.md

    pip install -r requirements.txt
    ```
+   Here,
-   cd Used for Windows for go to THat dir
+   cd Used for Windows for go to That dir And requirements.txt will avelable in Dir

-   And

-   requirements.txt will avelable in Dir

 4. **Run the Project**:
    Start the Django development server with: